Pizza and 2-structures: A dissection proof of the higher-dimensional pizza theorem

 \begin{proof}[Proof of Theorem~\ref{theorem_pizza_dissection}.]
 Statement~(ii) is exactly Lemma~\ref{lemma_pizza_for_A_1^rxI_2^s}(ii).
 We now prove statement~(i), so we assume that $\Hf$ is not of type $A_1^{n}$.
 By Theorem~\ref{thm_pizza_abstract}, we have

-By definition, any $2$-structure for $\Phi$ is of type $A_1^r\times\prod_{k\geq 2}I_2(2^k)^{s_k}$ with $\sum_{k\geq 2}s_k$ finite, and, as $W$ acts transitively on the set of $2$-structures (Proposition~\ref{proposition_2_structures}(i)), the integers $r$ and $s_k$, for $k\geq 2$, do not depend on the $2$-structure but only on $\Phi$.
+By definition, any $2$-structure for $\Phi$ is of type $A_1^r\times\prod_{k\geq 2}I_2(2^k)^{s_k}$ with $\sum_{k\geq 2}s_k$ finite and, as $W$ acts transitively on the set of $2$-structures (Proposition~\ref{proposition_2_structures}(i)), the integers $r$ and $s_k$, for $k\geq 2$, do not depend on the $2$-structure but only on $\Phi$.
 Also, by Proposition~\ref{proposition_2_structures}(ii), we have $\dim V=r+\sum_{k\geq 2}2s_k$, so we are in the situation of Lemma~\ref{lemma_pizza_for_A_1^rxI_2^s}.
 Suppose that $\sum_{k\geq 2}s_k\geq 1$.
 Then by Lemma~\ref{lemma_pizza_for_A_1^rxI_2^s}(i) we have $P(\Hf_\varphi,K+a)=0$ for every $\varphi\in\Tt(\Phi)$ and hence $P(\Hf,K+a)=0$.
 Assume now that $\sum_{k\geq 2}s_k=0$, that is, $s_{k} = 0$ for every $k$.
 Statement~(ii) of the same lemma implies that

 This is an alternating sum of classes of half-open rectangular parallelotopes in $V$.
 So we can apply Theorem~\ref{thm_Bolyai-Gerwien_plus_epsilon} to prove that $P(\Hf,K+a)=0$ in $K(V)$.
 We know that $V_i(P(\Hf,K+a))=0$ if $0\leq i\leq n-1$ by Lemma~\ref{lemma_intrinsic_volume_half_open_parallelotope}, so it remains to prove that $V_n(P(\Hf,K+a))=0$, that is, that the alternating sum of the volumes of the parallelotopes $\prod_{e\in\varphi\cap\Phi^+}(0,2(a,e)e]$ is equal to zero.
-This follows from Corollary~6.9 of the paper~\cite{EMR_pizza}, but we can give a direct proof (that does not use analysis) using the method of that corollary.
+This follows from Theorem~1.2 of the paper~\cite{EMR_pizza}.
+However, we now give a direct proof (that does not use analysis) using the method of that corollary.
 Let $f:V\fl\R$ be the function defined by

 Note that $f$ is a polynomial homogeneous of degree $n$ on~$V$.
 Furthermore equation~\eqref{equation_sunshine} implies that